DISEASE/DISORDER:

 - E = Normal sensation and motor function in person with prior deficits

-- Autonomic function can be assessed by presence/ absence neurogenic shock, cardiac dysrhythmias, orthostatic hypotension, autonomic dysreflexia, temperature dysregulation and hyperhidrosis
+- Autonomic function can be assessed by presence/ absence of neurogenic shock, cardiac dysrhythmias, orthostatic hypotension, autonomic dysreflexia, temperature dysregulation and hyperhidrosis

 Functional assessment